When To Use This Strategy

 - They provide students with a framework for identifying the elements of a story.

-- They help students of varying abilities organize information and ideas efficiently.
+- They help students of varying ability capture and organize information and ideas efficiently.

 How to use story maps

-- Discuss the main components of a story (e.g., characters, setting, plot and theme OR beginning, middle, end).
+- Define and discuss the components of a story (e.g., characters, setting, plot and theme or beginning, middle, end) using a familiar story as an example

-This example demonstrates how story maps are used with an Arthur story.
+This story map example demonstrates how story maps are used with an Arthur story.
 Students identify the setting, characters, the problem, and the solution in the story.
-See example >

-Story maps can be used to help students solve open-ended math problems.
-Or students can use the story map to create their own math problems.
+Story maps can be used to help students solve open-ended math problems or create their own math problems.
+This work helps students break down problems into smaller sections in order to understand what is being asked.

 Using the format of the story map, students can create their own map by taking a walk around the playground or school.
 Encourage students to include positional words in their story map writing.